MicrosoftDocs/power-pages-docs/power-pages-docs/templates/blank.md

 # Blank page template

-The **blank page template** allows you to create a customized site from scratch.
-This blank template includes a single home page with a header, footer, and single section.
-Use this template to start from scratch and build something to your exact specifications.
+The **blank page template** allows you to create a custom website.
+This template includes a home page with a header, footer, and a single section.
+Use this template to build a site to your exact specifications.

 :::image type="content" source="media/blank.png" alt-text="Blank template.":::